Hotiraripha/Hoti-s-World-NG/README.md

 ## Specifications (as of January 2025)

 - 💾 **Storage**: You will need a total of 270 GB of available storage.
-- 🚀 **Drive**: Install Hoti’s World NG on either a SATA or NVMe SSD.
+- 🚀 **Drive**: Install Hoti’s World Reborn on either a SATA or NVMe SSD.
 HDDs or SSHDDs are not supported.
-- 🖥 **GPU**: Hotisworld NG uses a series of lightweight texture enhancing mods, which in turn increase the Video Memory's needed allocation and utilisation size, an 8 GB GPU (e.g., RX 5700, GTX 1080 Ti, or better) is recommended.
+- 🖥 **GPU**: Hotisworld Reborn uses a series of lightweight texture enhancing mods, which in turn increase the Video Memory's needed allocation and utilisation size, an 8 GB GPU (e.g., RX 5700, GTX 1080 Ti, or better) is recommended.
 - 🧠 **RAM**: A minimum of 32 GB is required.
 - ⚙️ **CPU**: A 6-core processor (e.g., i5-10400F or Ryzen 5 3600) is adequate.
 Higher single-threaded performance will yield better results, such as AMD Ryzen's X3D series of processors.